Attention-Walmart-Shoppers/capstone/README.md

 - [x] Document Key Findings & Takeaways, as well as possible routes to take after MVP / First Iteration

 ### Exploratory Analysis
-- []
+- [x] Complete univariate, bivariate and multivariate exploration of features
-- [] Summarize our conclusions, provide clear answers to our specific questions, and summarize any takeaways/action plan from the work above.
+- [x] Summarize our conclusions, provide clear answers to our specific questions, and summarize any takeaways/action plan from the work above.
-- [] Document further data preparation steps to be looked into after MVP / first iteration through the DS pipeline
+- [x] Document further data preparation steps to be looked into after MVP / first iteration through the DS pipeline

 ### ML Models
 - [x] Construct and evaluate: